 Yucatan sandals by ECCO are also worth considering.
 With a microfiber covered and EVA molded footbed, these walking sandals will be very comfortable and supportive.
 And there is also lots of cushioning in the midsole, thanks to the direct-injected PU foam.
-The Yucatan sandals have a rugged rubber outsole that performs well on different terrain types, but I still prefer them as walking sandals.
+The Yucatan sandals have a rugged rubber outsole that performs well on different terrain types, even cobblestone streets.
+But I still prefer them as walking sandals.

 Need a pair of sandals that you can get wet, and which won’t fall apart?
 Something that will give you as much grip and traction underwater as you have on dry land?

 No problem, I have just the right pairs in mind.

 And I will also show you some more classic flip flops and slides, which are comfortable, trendy and perfect for the beach.